GrayHatGuy/dockery/README.md

 # dockery

-**bash script shortcuts for repetitive docker tasks to improve workflow efficiency.**
+**bash script shortcuts for repetitive docker tasks to improve workflow efficiency during container composition.**

 ## Description
 The following scripts automate routine tasks associated with docker composition and container devlepment.
 Basically they are transcribed from a docker cheat sheet I have been compiling.
 The intent of this repo is to provide a controlled list of docker shortcuts for community use.